aws-samples/aws-batch-comp-infrastructure-sample/README.md

 * The compute resources necessary to host the solver, provided by the [Elastic Compute Cloud](https://aws.amazon.com/ec2/) (EC2) service,
 * A registry for the Docker image files containing the solver workers and leader, provided by the [Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR) service,
 * A compute environment to support automating launching of containers on compute resources, provided by the [Elastic Container Service](https://aws.amazon.com/ecs/) (ECS) service,
-* An archival storage location where CNF problems were stored, using the [Simple Storage Service](https://aws.amazon.com/s3/) (S3) service,
+* An archival storage location where CNF problems are stored, using the [Simple Storage Service](https://aws.amazon.com/s3/) (S3) service,
 * A distributed file system that can be used for communicating between the leader and worker solvers, using the [Elastic File System](https://aws.amazon.com/efs/) (EFS) service, and
 * A problem queue that the solver uses to extract the next problem to solve, provided by the [Simple Queue Service](https://aws.amazon.com/sqs/) (SQS).